mathieu-bourdin/dtdns-updater/README.md

 # dtdns-updater

-This shell script to notifies DtDNS service of IP updates.
+This shell script notifies DtDNS service of IP updates.

 Very easy to use, in-script™ configuration has two entries: